awe-media/awe.js/README.md

 Another key part of your awe app is the orange circle that sits in the bottom left hand corner of your window.
 We call this the awe `doodat`.
 If you are signed-in as a `creator` then the `doodat` will almost always be there and you can use this to access the different modes and editing tools.

 However, as a `creator` you can choose whether you want your end users to see the `doodat` or not.
-It does provide a useful UI that lets them easily change mode, etc. But if you want to remove some or all of the awe branding then you can contact our [support team](mailto:support@awe.media) to purchase the ability to hide the `doodat`.
+It does provide a useful UI that lets them easily change mode, etc. But if you want to remove some or all of the awe branding then you can contact our support team (support [at] awe.media) to purchase the ability to hide the `doodat`.

 ### awe
 The `awe.js` API is made available through the `awe` object in the DOM. `awe.js` was first released in 2012 and was the first Immersive Web Javascript framework released.
 Since then we have moved the version of `awe.js` that was in this github repository to the `deprecated` branch and the latest version is now available inline as part of your `awe.media` awe app.
 This latest version includes a wide range of enhancements and new features that are not included in the `deprecated` branch on github.
 This repos is now focused on providing guides and examples of how to create immersive web-based experiences using `awe.media` based awe apps.